GruppII-ChasAcademy/iot-embedded/C_ESP32_Gateway/README.md

 - **RX Characteristic**: Allows a BLE central (like a smartphone app) to send data to the ESP32.
 - **TX Characteristic**: The ESP32 can notify and send data back to the central device.
 - The server also supports periodic notifications (uptime), and echoes back any text received.

- **Note:** The server implementation is still a work in progress.
-More features and stability improvements are being added.

 ## Live Simulation
 [Run the project on Wokwi](https://wokwi.com/projects/442017683177817089)